Date of Degree

 From a test validation point of view, the results of this study provide crucial validity evidence regarding the test's internal structure, this structure's generalizability across subgroups of test-takers, as well as its external relationships with relevant test-taker characteristics.
 Such a validity inquiry contributes to our understanding of what constitutes the test construct, and how this construct interacts with the individual and socio-cultural variables of foreign language learners and test-takers.

 Copyright 2011 LIN GU

 Gu, Lin.
-"At the interface between language testing and second language acquisition: communicative language ability and test-taker characteristics." doctoral dissertation, University of Iowa, 2011.
+"At the interface between language testing and second language acquisition: communicative language ability and test-taker characteristics." doctoral PhD diss., University of Iowa, 2011.